-Diabetes is a disease which has now reached epidemic proportions.
+Diabetes is a disease that has now reached epidemic proportions.
 Worldwide governments and health officials are becoming increasingly concerned by the number of people being affected by the condition every single week.

 In fact, out of all diagnosed cases of the disease, type-2 diabetes accounts for more than 90% of all cases of the disease.
 Some believe this is even higher.